 Whatever breed you choose, a beautifully-trained gundog is going to draw some seriously admiring glances when you’re out on the peg.
 Book your new puppy in for a residential course at Mordor Gundogs in the Perthshire Hills (surrounded by pheasant shoots and grouse moors) and you’ll be rewarded with a working dog that will handle just about every situation out in the field with aplomb.
 Owner Charlie Thorburn regularly flies newly trained graduates abroad to destinations like Dubai and Florida.

 There’s not many Guns who don’t hanker after a set of made-to-measure tweeds.
-Make an appointment with Huntsman & Co, then head off to their historic premises in Savile Row to have a jacket and breeks tailored to perfection.
+Make an appointment with Huntsman Savile Row, then head off to their historic premises to have a jacket and breeks tailored to perfection.

 For comfort, style and practicality whilst out on the peg, then you couldn’t do much better than to invest in a bespoke pair of boots from Tricker’s.
 They have shod some of the world’s most distinguished feet and took Sir Edmund Hillary and Sherpa Tensing up Everest in 1953.